 Jesus said to his disciples, “This kind can come out by nothing but fasting and prayer.”
 (Mark 9:29).
 You may ask, what ‘kind’ was Jesus referring to?
 Who was Jesus referring to?
-The fact is, the kind of demon the disciples were facing, could only come out of the possessed body through fasting and prayer.
-This article aims to consider fasting and prayer as a Christian spiritual discipline, the importance and benefits of it, and how to fast and pray.
+The kind of demon the disciples faced could only come from the possessed body through fasting and prayer.
+This article considers fasting and prayer as a Christian spiritual discipline, its importance and benefits, and how to fast and pray.

 What is fasting?

 Fasting is where a person sustains from foods to deepen their spiritual growth because of an overwhelming spiritual hunger.
 The Greek word ‘nesteuo’ and the Hebrew word ‘tsum’ means to abstain from food.
 If a person is said to be fasting, the individual sacrifices the desires of the flesh (sacrificing meals and foods) for the things of the spirit, i.e., meditation, fasting, and prayer.

 Fasting breaks the chains of bondage and frees us from the things which bind us to the world of materialism and our surroundings.